Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Results

-For the complex CT-graph problems, we compared MOHQA against A2C and REINFORCE.
-All tests are performed with confounding observations ($N=64$) and depth of ($d=2$) with two different delay probabilities: i) $p=0.5$ (Fig.~\ref{fig:double_maze}(a)) and ii) $p=0.9$ (Fig.~\ref{fig:double_maze}(b)).
-The two-decision-points CT-graph (Fig.~\ref{fig:double_maze}(a)) shows very similar trends to the simple CT-graph problems, with MOHQA still improving on performance of DQN.
-QRDQN LSTM starts to struggle due to significantly increased number of possible histories of observations.
-Also noteworthy is the fact that in the most complex CT-graph (Fig.~\ref{fig:double_maze}(b)), MOHQA is outperforming all other tested algorithms.
+For the complex CT-graph problems, we compared MOHQA against A2C, REINFORCE and AMRL.
+All tests are performed with depth ($d=2$) and three different configurations: i) $p=0.5$, $N=64$ (Fig.~\ref{fig:double_maze}(a)), ii) $p=0.9$, $N=64$ (Fig.~\ref{fig:double_maze}(b)) and iii) $p=0.9$, $N=500$ (Fig.~\ref{fig:double_maze}(c)), where $N$ is the cardinality of the set of confounding observations and $p$ is the delay probability.
+The two-decision-point CT-graph (Fig.~\ref{fig:double_maze}(a)) shows very similar trends to the simple CT-graph problems, with MOHQA still improving on performance of DQN, achieving similar performance to memory based AMRL.
+QRDQN+LSTM starts to struggle due to significantly increased number of possible histories of observations.
+Fig.~\ref{fig:double_maze}(b) shows deterioration of performance of A2C, QRDQN+LSTM, REINFORCE and DQN, to the point where MOHQA and AMRL show significant advantage of performance.
+Finally, in the most complex CT-graph (Fig.~\ref{fig:double_maze}(c)), MOHQA outperforms all other tested algorithms.
+Wide confidence intervals are a consequence of the 'all or nothing' reward structure.
+This means that agents either tend to know how to solve it and score 1 or they don't know and they score zero.
+Thus, a run that scored optimally in five out of six seeds reports an average normalised fitness of 0.8 with a standard deviation of +/- 0.14.

-\subsection{Comparison in MALMO Benchmark}
+\subsection{Comparison in Malmo Benchmark}

-The MALMO benchmark was configured as a maze with two decision points (see Fig.~\ref{fig:minecraft_overview}).
-An agent required 30 steps to get from the home location to the end of the maze.
+The Malmo benchmark was configured as a maze with two decision points (see Fig.~\ref{fig:minecraft_overview}).
+An agent requires 30 steps to get from the home location to the end of the maze.
 Six simulations with different seeds were run and averaged.
-Fig.~\ref{fig:minecraft_results} shows that the MOHQA was able to achieve higher average score than DQN.
-While we only run one baseline due to the high computational cost of this benchmark, the result show that the advantage achieved by MOHQA in the previous benchmarks might be transferable to different domains.
+Fig.~\ref{fig:minecraft_results} shows that the MOHQA was able to achieve a higher average score than all other baselines.
+The result shows that the advantage achieved by MOHQA in the previous benchmarks is transferable to different domains.